Peter Callas: Biography

 After completing a B.A. at University of Sydney majoring in Fine Arts and Ancient History, Callas worked as an assistant film editor in the Australian Broadcasting Corporation.
 Callas then studied at Sydney College of the Arts majoring in Printmaking and Sculpture and began making video artworks using performance and image processing, after attending a workshop by Douglas Davis and also seeing the work of Peter Campus for the first time.
-Callas completed Singing Stone then Out Potential Allies in 1980, based on a book of the same name issued to US troop in Papua New Guinea during WW2.
+Callas completed Singing Stone then Our Potential Allies in 1980, based on a book of the same name issued to US troop in Papua New Guinea during WW2.
 The work won an award in Kobe which allowed Callas to travel to Japan for the first time.
-He completed a number or artist residencies in Japan and the USA in the 1980s including at the Marui Koendori Television/Ring World studio in the Marui Department Store, Tokyo.
+He completed a number or artist residencies in Japan and the US in the 1980s including at the Marui Koendori Television/Ring World studio in the Marui Department Store, Tokyo.
 During 1994-1995 he was artist-in-residence at the ZKM | Center for Art and Media, Karlsruhe.